Keoffor/geoip-nginx/README.md

 * Script 3: Installed + configured MySQL, and created MySQL database with test data
     * Test Result: MySQL up and Running.
 Is accessible on a random port via SSH tunneling using MySQL Workbench
 * **Script 4:**
-    1. Installed and configured Maxmind's GeoIP module for NGINX
+    1. Installed and configured MaxMind's GeoIP module for NGINX
     1. Customized `/etc/nginx/nginx.conf` to work with GeoIP
         * Access to extranet only permitted for Five Eyes countries
     1. Customized access log file format within the server block